BOTOX® Treatment Can Reduce Migraine Days

 To the 3.3 million Americans suffering from debilitating migraine headaches repeatedly each month, BOTOX® can mean relief and an improved quality of life.

-Joseph Brooks, D.O., of the Genesis Spine and Joint Health Center, said BOTOX® is effective for several medical conditions, including chronic migraine headaches.
+Joseph Brooks, D.O., said BOTOX® is effective for several medical conditions, including chronic migraine headaches.

 Botulinum toxin also is used to treat muscle spasticity or tightness after stroke.
 Nearly one-third of stroke patients experience spasticity following stroke.